MundoAndino Home : Andes Bolivia Guide at Mundo Andino

 Cobija has approximately 25,000 inhabitants, is the seat of a university and capital of the Bolivian Pando Department.
 Cobija has two airports and is connected by one road to El Choro in the Beni Department, which is not always passable during the rainy season.

-Cobija was established in 1906 under the name Bahia and received its current name in 1908 in commemoration of the former Bolivian sea port Cobija (Lamar) on the Pacific, the site of which is on territory belonging to Chile since the Salpeter War.
-Cobija experienced an economic boom in the 1940s as the location of an India rubber industry.
+Cobija was founded in 1906 by Colonel Enrique Cornejo, originally under the name of Bahia and received its current name in 1908 in commemoration of the former Bolivian sea port Cobija (Lamar) on the Pacific, the site of which is on territory belonging to Chile since the Salpeter War.
+In the early 1900s, Cobija experienced a boom as a India rubber industry center.
+When the industry collapsed, a major source of income being lost, Cobija became impoverished and its population greatly decreased.
+Currently, the region's primary industry is Brazil nuts.

 Need more information for your travel research or homework?